KamanSkalska/KamanSkalska/ReadMe.md

 # 💫 About Me:
-🔭📡 Telecommunication student at Warsaw University of Technology<br>⚡🗃️  Passionate about Cloud Innovations & Database Mastery<br>🌱 Committed to Evolving & Collaborating in a World of Tech<br><br>"The important thing is not to stop questioning.
-Curiosity has its own reason for existing." — Albert Einstein<br>
+📡 Telecommunication student at Warsaw University of Technology<br>⚡🗃  Passionate about Cloud Innovations & Database Mastery<br>🌱 *Committed to Evolving & Collaborating in a World of Tech<br><br>"The important thing is not to stop questioning.
+Curiosity has its own reason for existing."*  — Albert Einstein<br>

 ## 🌐 Socials: